An outdoorsy friend, who is expecting, asked me how I took Isaac skiing when he was a baby. Here is the advice I gave her.

 If you want to head out on your own with your baby, here is my advice.

 What expertise do you need?

 I found taking care of Isaac took 80% of my brain.
-This means I had to pick trips where the trip logistics — trail following, keeping myself fed and warm, tracking time and weather, and monitoring the rest of the group — were on autopilot.
+This limited me to trips where I could handle the trip logistics on autopilot — trail following, keeping myself fed and warm, tracking time and weather, and monitoring the rest of the group.
 As an experienced skier, this left me with a lot of trips I could do: places I know well, on days above 10F, with moderate terrain, and competent friends to help.

 The other useful skill is knowing how to sew.
 We have been able to buy most of Isaac’s equipment, but a few things we have had to sew ourselves.